 Because that International was established in Amsterdam (capital of Holland).
-In the new language, counter-revolution is called yellow color; and revolution is called red.
+In the new language, yellow is the color of counter-revolution; red is the color of revolution.

 In 1919, the Union representatives of the Secretariat convened in Amsterdam to form this international.
-At the beginning, the membership was widespead, but after many unions joined "Red" International, now there are only 23 associations left, with 14,400,000 members.
-This international followed reformists of the Second International to make peace with capital, and did many counter-revolutionary acts such as:
+At the beginning, the membership was widespead, but after many unions joined the "Red" International, now there are only 23 associations left, with 14,400,000 members.

+This international followed the reformists of the Second International to make peace with capital, and did many counter-revolutionary acts such as:
-1. Approving the Treaty of Versailles of the imperialists, forcing Germany to pay 400,000,000 dong in reparations.

-2. When Germany could not bear it, the US set up a plan (called the Dawes plan) to make Germany pay 132,000,000,000 dong.
+- 1. Approving the Treaty of Versailles of the imperialists, forcing Germany to pay 400,000,000 dong in reparations. - 2.
+When Germany could not bear it, the US set up a plan (called the Dawes plan) to make Germany pay 132,000,000,000 dong.
 The plan made German workers and peasants into essentially slaves.
-Yet the Amsterdam International also agreed.

-3. Barring the Russian labor unions from joining.

-4. They vehemently opposed communists, yet they treat the fascists with peace.
+Yet the Amsterdam International also agreed. - 3.
+Barring the Russian labor unions from joining. - 4.
+They vehemently oppose communists, yet they treat the fascists with peace.